airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 link='/getting-started/installation/introduction'
 />

-## Step 1: How to setup your first source
+## Step 1: Set up your first source

 Once you [signed up](/api/endpoints/users.md#signup), you must [log in](/api/authentication.md#login) so you can obtain a valid JWT token for the